ASF

 2. A saturating matching.
 The bipartite graph with left vertices and right vertices , with an edge from left to right whenever is free and to right whenever is free, admits a matching of size (one that saturates every left vertex).

-This is the dual, in the sense of Section 4's transpose, of Lin's structural controllability theorem, and it holds for every state dimension and every output dimension , with no reference to any numerical rate constant.[2]
+This is the dual, in the sense of Section I.4's transpose, of Lin's structural controllability theorem, and it holds for every state dimension and every output dimension , with no reference to any numerical rate constant.[2]

 Condition 1 rules out a state coordinate that no measurement can reach even in principle, however the free parameters are chosen; condition 2 rules out two or more state coordinates competing for the same limited routes to the outputs, a structural degeneracy no numerical coincidence can fix generically.
-Both conditions are decidable in time polynomial in (a saturating matching in a bipartite graph is found by, for example, the Hopcroft-Karp algorithm), which is the entire point: Section 21 and Part IV run this test at a compartment count where forming numerically is the tool of last resort rather than first resort.
-The same combinatorial test extends unchanged to the tensor networks of Section 15, where the wiring diagram is a reaction network rather than a compartment diagram.
+Both conditions are decidable in time polynomial in (a saturating matching in a bipartite graph is found by, for example, the Hopcroft-Karp algorithm), which is the entire point: Section IV.2 and Part IV run this test at a compartment count where forming numerically is the tool of last resort rather than first resort.
+The same combinatorial test extends unchanged to the tensor networks of Section III.1, where the wiring diagram is a reaction network rather than a compartment diagram.

-8. Why the fields fragmented
+II.1.
+Why the fields fragmented

-QSP uses the fully nonlinear generalisation of [eq:state-eq-general], at the large state dimension the other two fields avoid, and needs every tool built in this Part: Metzler positivity generalised to nonlinear mass-action kinetics, and observability generalised from a rank condition on a matrix to a rank condition on Lie derivatives (Section 17).
+QSP uses the fully nonlinear generalisation of [eq:state-eq-general], at the large state dimension the other two fields avoid, and needs every tool built in this Part: Metzler positivity generalised to nonlinear mass-action kinetics, and observability generalised from a rank condition on a matrix to a rank condition on Lie derivatives (Section III.3).
 Historically it has built this machinery field by field and model by model, without importing it from control theory as a settled body of results; Part III and Part IV import it.

 None of this is a failure of any of the three fields; each solved the problem in front of it.
 It is an accident of history that the common object underneath was never named.
-Part II begins naming it, starting from the sign structure Section 6 has already exposed.
+Part II begins naming it, starting from the sign structure Section I.6 has already exposed.

-9. The reversible/irreversible split
+II.2.
+The reversible/irreversible split

-Section 6 isolated a sign pattern in , off-diagonal entries never negative, and showed it alone forces the whole flow nonnegative.
+Section I.6 isolated a sign pattern in , off-diagonal entries never negative, and showed it alone forces the whole flow nonnegative.
 That sign pattern does not yet distinguish two processes pharmacokinetics treats as different in kind: drug moving between compartments, and drug leaving the body outright.
 Non-equilibrium thermodynamics already has an algebra for exactly this distinction, and it applies to unconditionally, before any numbers are chosen.

 Definition (The reversible/irreversible (GENERIC) split).